 - A suppression file that hides error reports in system libraries, at bug 551155 comment 20.

 - A development version of Helgrind.
-A stock 3.6.1 installation won't work.
+A stock 3.6.1 installation won't work -- you won't be able to compile the marked-up Mozilla tree against the 3.6.1. headers.
 SVN trunk will work, but you'll miss out on some of the new goodies described below.
 You can check out and build the development version thusly:

 make && make install